 Useful knowledge about Lensbaby optics

 The Lensbaby website has loads of useful information about their lenses, optics and accessories.
-The Lensbaby “people” – founders and employees – also run a facebook group, Lensbaby Unplugged,* where this information is elaborated on and other useful tidbits are shared.
+All videos are also found as thematic playlists on YouTube.
+The Lensbaby “people” – founders and employees – even run a facebook group, Lensbaby Unplugged,* where this information is elaborated on and other useful tidbits are shared.
 For my own interest, I have gathered nuggets of info here on this page – perhaps it will be useful to others as well.

 * On a sidenote: this is perhaps the most friendly, welcoming and inspiring group for anyone with an interest in Lensbaby, please join if you haven’t already!